Top EHS & Facilities Aspects to Consider During the COVID-19 Pandemic

 - Check state regulations for time limits on storing regulated medical waste (RMW) and consider the consequences of leaving RMW in a lab while operations are halted.
-The unattended waste could result in mold, pests, and odor.
+Improper waste management could result in mold, pests, and odor.

 - Confirm expiration dates on peroxide-forming chemicals that may expire in the next 30-90 days.
 If you have peroxide-forming chemicals that will expire within this timeframe, safely dispose of them before your facility shuts down.